chaordic/impulse-sdk-js/README.md

 ## Deploy

+You must be logged into our npm registry account.
+[For more infos use this doc](https://share.linx.com.br/pages/viewpage.action?pageId=481519517)

 ```
 nvm use v18 # make sure you are using the correct verion
 npm run deploy # it will ask you for password. but leave it blank (just press ENTER)